pubky/paykit/CONTRIBUTION.md

 If you're eager to increase the velocity of the development process, reviewing the work from other contributors is a great way to fill the time while awaiting reviews on your own.

 # Contribution Workflow
-The PayKit codebase is maintained using the "contributor workflow" where everyone without exception contributes patch proposals using "pull requests".
+The Paykit codebase is maintained using the "contributor workflow" where everyone without exception contributes patch proposals using "pull requests".
 This promotes transparency, facilitates social contribution, easy testing, and peer review.

 To contribute a patch, the workflow is as follows: